INSPECTION & ACCEPTANCE

 TYPE A & B SIGN FABRICATION

 This Instructional Memorandum addresses the fabrication requirements for Type A and Type B signs to be used on highway construction projects.
-All materials incorporated into the fabricated signs shall conform to the Standard Specifications, plans and the applicable Office of Materials Instructional Memorandums.
+All materials incorporated into the fabricated signs shall conform to the Standard Specifications, plans and the applicable Materials Instructional Memorandums.

 The written Quality Control Plan shall address, as a minimum, the following elements to ensure that the requirements of the contract documents will be met during the fabrication process:

-1. DME notification of shop drawing submittal
+1. Notification of shop drawing submittal

 3. Process used to maintain tested material identity (tags or markings, lot identification, isolated warehouse storage)

-4. DME notification of fabrication schedule
+4. Notification of fabrication schedule

 5. Identification of personnel responsible for quality control